What is sump pump

 How often should I test my sump pump?

-It's recommended to test your sump pump at least once or twice a year to ensure it is working properly.
-This can be done by pouring water into the sump pit to activate the pump and checking that it is functioning as expected.
+It's recommended to test your sump pump every few months to ensure it's working properly.
+You can do this by pouring water into the sump pit to activate the float switch and make sure the pump turns on and discharges the water as expected.

 Connect with certified professionals in your area